Buckingham, Quebec: First years

 It was in 1799, that land in this area was granted to John Robertson, a former member of a British regiment.
 The first people settled in Buckingham in 1823 and the first mill was built.
 More people moved to Buckingham in the years that followed.

 Launch of the lumber industry

-In 1812, Napoleon Bonaparte initiated a continental blockade which forced Great Britain to look to other sources for importing lumber.
+In 1812, Napoleon I of France initiated a continental blockade which forced Great Britain to look to other sources for importing lumber.
 Soon, large wooded areas were discovered in Lower Canada, including the area that became the Outaouais region.
 The lumber industry was central to the region's economic development for over a century with wood pulp continuing to be important for several decades afterwards.
 In 1837, the first sawmill was built by Levi Bigelow.

 In January 1849, the Hudson's Bay Company opened a store in Buckingham at the mouth of the Lièvre River.
 It moved there from Lac des Sables to give HBC staff better control of indigenous traders coming down the Ottawa, Gatineau, and Blanche Rivers, as well as the ability to trade with lumberjacks and settlers.
 The store closed around 1870.